iot-Noob/API-Boiler-Plate/README.md

 #  FastAPI Boilerplate with SQLAlchemy Integration

 This project demonstrates how to use FastAPI with JWT for authentication, Argon2 for password hashing, and SQLAlchemy for database ORM.
-The application includes endpoints for user login, signup, account update, and account deletion.
+The application now includes secure auth flows for login, signup, account update, account disable/enable, account restore, password change, and short-lived account restoration tokens.

 ## Prerequisites